amclees/cs-4471/practice_final.md

   c.
 It is not an STP variant, so this question is invalid

+  d.
+It supports multiple instance, one for each VLAN

+d

 ---

 81. PVST++ uses a longer bridge ID than IEEE 802.1d